 The French-based brand plans to produce and sell only 100 of these dressy watches crafted of 18-karat white gold.

-The Dandy Edition Metronome features the same “Metronome Second Hand” complication that was originally developed by the Swiss master-watchmaker Jean-Marc Wiederrecht for the American-based Steinway & Sons brand and employed in their recently introduced hand-wound Steinway & Sons Seconde Metronomique Limited Edition model.
+The Dandy Edition Metronome features the same “Metronome Second Hand” complication that was originally developed by the Swiss master-watchmaker Jean-Marc Wiederrecht for the American-based Steinway & Sons brand and employed in their hand-wound Seconde Metronomique watch.

 Frankly speaking, I do not completely understand how Chaumet managed to acquire the complication, which is featured in this watch.